siemens/mtda/docs/config.rst

 the DUT as a Mass Storage device.
 The following settings are supported:

 * ``device``: string [optional]
   Block device for the shared storage as seen on the host.
-This is the same as ``file`` but a warning will be issued if the specified file is not a block device.
-When both ``device`` and ``file`` are set, ``file`` will be used.
+A systemd dependency is added to ensure the service is started only after the specified block device was found.
+A warning is issued if the input is not a block device.

 * ``file``: string [optional]
-  File or block device for the shared storage as seen on the host.
+  File for the shared storage: a loopback device will be created to make sure that writes to the shared storage do not cause this file to expand and leave the host without free space.

 Timeout settings
 ----------------